lutece-platform/lutece-dev-plugin-codewizard/README.md

 #Plugin codewizard

 ##Introduction
-Generate a couple of typical xml and java files that are commonly used in Lutece.
-Prefer plugin-pluginwizard for more advance code generation.
+Generate a couple of typical Java files that are commonly used in Lutece.
+Prefer plugin-pluginwizard for more advanced code generation.

 [Maven documentation and reports](http://dev.lutece.paris.fr/plugins/plugin-codewizard/)